Meeting with an Advisor

 - Meeting with their advisor at least once a semester in order to be released for registration (meeting more often will foster a collaborative relationship)

-- Asking questions and seeking help if he/she has issues or concerns
+- Asking questions and seeking help if they have issues or concerns

 - Becoming knowledgeable and able to make informed decisions

-- Accepting responsibility for the decisions she/he makes
+- Accepting responsibility for the decisions they make

 Prepare for your Advising Appointment